epic-pigeon/turing_complete_cpp_templates/README.md

-Are you tired of the C++'s mile-long convoluted error messages?
+Are you tired of C++'s mile-long convoluted error messages?
 Are you in constant fear of accidentally triggering undefined behavior?
 Do you want to stop being abused by the compiler?